Enter your ZIP to find local pros.

 We help homeowners make confident decisions through our reliable, up-to-date, and unbiased information and average project costs.
 All of our content is thoroughly reviewed and fact-checked by our team of home improvement experts.
 Learn more about how we maintain these values.

-This guide breaks down average generator prices by type, explains the factors that influence cost, and helps you make a confident, well-informed investment.
+This guide breaks down average generator costs by type, explains the key pricing factors, and helps you choose the best generator for your home and budget.

 Average Generator Costs by Type